-The colossal statue in New York’s harbour has for 130 years served as a beacon of freedom and democracy.
+The colossal Statue of Liberty in New York’s harbour has for 130 years served as a beacon of freedom and democracy.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.